 Once a nation is identified, we enter a two-year consultation process to encourage that nation to take necessary measures to address the issue for which it was identified.
 Following these consultations, NOAA Fisheries determines whether to negatively or positively certify the identified nation in the next Report to Congress.
 A positive certification is issued if the nation has provided evidence of actions that address the activities for which it was identified.
 A negative certification may result in denial of U.S. port access for fishing vessels of that nation, and potential import restrictions on fish or fish products.

-In January 2011, six nations whose vessels were engaged in IUU fishing were identified in the Report to Congress.
-The United States successfully worked with these nations, each of which took the appropriate corrective actions and received positive certifications in the 2013 Report to Congress.
+In January 2013, ten nations whose vessels were engaged in IUU fishing were identified in the Report to Congress.
+The United States successfully worked with these nations, each of which took the appropriate corrective actions and received positive certifications in the 2015 Report to Congress for their IUU activities.

 For more information on the international provisions of the MSRA and implementation of the Moratorium Protection Act, please contact Kristin Rusello (firstname.lastname@example.org).

 Shark/IUU Fishing Final Rule (2013) - Implements the international provisions of the Shark Conservation Act.
 This rule specifies procedures for identifying and certifying nations whose vessels target sharks on the high seas.
 It also amends the definition of IUU fishing to help ensure a comprehensive approach to addressing unsustainable fisheries activities of greatest concern to the United States.